 The B.Sc.
 Geography program requires a minimum of 36 semester hours of geography, plus supporting coursework.
 A minor or second major is required.
 Students majoring in geography will learn the concepts and skills necessary to qualify for a variety of career opportunities that require a solid foundation in spatial thinking and analysis.
 The B.Sc.
 Geography program at WKU is the largest such program in Kentucky or Tennessee.
 Students can become more directly involved in faculty sponsored research, with opportunities for co-authorship of peer reviewed research articles, and presentation of research results at professional meetings, conferences, and workshops.
-Required courses are GEOG 100 or GEOL 102, GEOG 110, GEOG 300, GEOG 316, GEOG 391, and GEOG 499.
+Required courses are GEOG 103, GEOG 110, GEOG 300, GEOG 316, GEOG 391, and GEOG 499.
 Other requirements include CS 180, MATH 116, and MATH 117 as well as additional courses in GIS such as GEOG 317, GEOG 417, GEOG 419, and courses in Planning.

 GIS Minor (ref# 366)

 This 23 (or 24) hour minor program provides a foundation in GIS.
 This minor is appropriate for students interested in careers utilizing GIS as a tool in such areas as archeology, biology, business, engineering, geography, geology, meteorology, social science, and public health, or for students pursuing a GIS as a profession in a related discipline such as Computer Science, Computer Information Systems, and Systems Management.
-Required courses (23 - 24 hours) include GEOG 100 or GEOL 102 or GEOL 111, GEOG 110, GEOG 316, GEOG 317, GEOG 417, and GEOG 419; and one additional course from the following GIS courses: GEOG 414, GEOG 418, GEOG 423, GEOG 443, GEOG 477, or GEOG 492.
+Required courses (23 - 24 hours) include GEOG 103 or GEOL 111, GEOG 110, GEOG 316, GEOG 317, GEOG 417, and GEOG 419; and one additional course from the following GIS courses: GEOG 414, GEOG 418, GEOG 423, GEOG 443, GEOG 477, or GEOG 492.
 Completing a minor in GIS also meets all requirements for earning an undergraduate Certificate in GIS.

 M.Sc.
 Degree (ref# 072)